-The University expects that all students undertake their studies with integrity and submit assessments for grading that have been prepared by themselves.
+The University expects that all students undertake their studies with academic integrity and submit assessments for grading that have been prepared by themselves.

-This resource is designed to help you avoid the pitfalls of plagiarism, collusion, and contract cheating, enabling you to prepare high-quality academic assessments, which are appropriately referenced and acknowledge the work of others.
+This resource is designed to help you avoid the pitfalls of plagiarism, AI tools, collusion, and contract cheating, enabling you to prepare high-quality academic assessments, which are appropriately referenced and acknowledge the work of others.